noxuz/Robotics_Nanodegree/README.md

 # Robotics Software Engineering program at Udacity
-ROS simualtion final project, consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.
+ROS simulation final project, consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.

 https://youtu.be/p8ibFq9aDFk